BUILDING SITE SURVEY AND SET OUT

 The opposite figure shows a building site.

-The lot is 50 × 40 metres and has spot levels at 10×10 metre grid points as indicated.
+The lot is 50 × 40 metres and has spot levels at 10 metre intervals as indicated.

 1) For this site draw all contour lines at 1 metre interval.
 The distance on the grid lines must be calculated using the formula for similar triangles.